slate-studio/mongosteen/README.md

 # Mongosteen

-## An easy way to add restful actions
+## An easy way to add RESTful actions

-Mongosteen is a library that helps to easily add restful actions to mongoid models and adds support of search, pagination, scopes, json config and history.
+Mongosteen is a library that helps to easily add RESTful actions to mongoid models, providing support for search, pagination, scopes, json configuration and history.

-Mongosteen is based on [inherited_resources](https://github.com/josevalim/inherited_resources) gem, get yourself familiar on how it works and setup using it's documentation.
+Mongosteen is based on [inherited_resources](https://github.com/josevalim/inherited_resources) gem, get yourself familiar with how it works and what you can do with this great tool.

 ## Installation